akshmakov/LinuxGSM-docker/README.md

 ## TODO

-- Install script to et variable in script automaticaly
+- Install script to edit variable in script automaticaly
 - Multi-lgsm server type on one lgsm install
 - Support all server type depency in a function bash